-As a CPA, you want to take care of your clients, give them everything they need to make prudent financial decisions.
+As a CPA, you want to take care of your clients and provide them with everything they need to make prudent financial decisions.
 Financial reports are at the top of the list of how you provide vital information to your clients.
-You have a lot of knowledge to offer, and finding the balance between information overload and too little data can be challenging.
+You have a lot of knowledge to offer, but finding the balance between information overload and too little data can be challenging.

 If you provide your clients with confusing reports containing graphs with no explanation and statements filled with over-their-head accounting jargon, they will skim them and move right on with their day.
 You are leading them down the path of making critical business decisions without the most up-to-date information.
-Yikes, the chances are that it will not end well!
 The same result will happen if you send them reports with the most basic information with no context to help them understand.
 There is a happy medium, and Reach Reporting has created it for you.

 The Financial Reports you Need to Send.

-If, as a CPA, you have taken an advisory role with your clients, there are individual reports you should provide your clients.
+If you have taken an advisory role with your clients, there are individual reports you should provide your clients.
 Each month, quarter, and year you need to prepare and deliver specific financial reports to each client.
 By doing this, along with educating them on how to read and understand each report, you are providing them with all the tools they need to run their business and make the best decisions possible.
-You are also becoming a highly valuable asset to them, securing yourself a client for a very long time.

 Let’s break down which reports we believe you need to create, and when you should send them.
 Then we can talk about the best practices on how to build and deliver them.